theNewDynamic/oregonsadventurecoast.com/content/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast.md

 [Coney Station](https://www.facebook.com/ConeyStation/) – A popular sports bar and pub with great food and live music and karaoke at night.
 In Coos Bay.

 [Fishermen's Seafood Market](https://fishermensseafoodmarket.com/) – The “official home of West Coast Clams” - a fresh seafood market with a select menu that includes amazing fish tacos, fish & chips, clam chowder, and fresh crab.
-Located on the docks directly across from the Coos Bay Visitor Center.
+Located on the docks at the Coos Bay Boardwalk directly across from the Coos Bay Visitor Center.
 Delicious.

 [High Tide Café](http://hightidecafeoregon.com/home/) – Excellent customer service and award-winning clam chowder.
 In Charleston.